 Additionally, by attracting strong local and national DJ talent, we expect to create events that appeal due to the music, not just as a chance to drink alcohol.
 By charging an entrance fee for these events, we will be able to monetize customers who do not purchase drinks.

 Another challenge is the possibility that other clubs will open nearby.
-However, there are currently no planning applications for another club in the area.
+However, there are currently no planning applications for another nightclub in the area.
 While this could change, we believe that by being the first we will be able to cement our reputation as a high-quality venue.

 Reason #1: The Owners